I’m Pip Taylor, an accredited sports dietitian specialising in performance nutrition for athletes.

 Background and experience

-As an elite triathlete, I represented Australia and competed internationally - reaching the World #1 ranking.
-This experience provided a deep understanding of the demands of training, competition, and the role nutrition plays in supporting performance over time — not just on race day.
+As an elite triathlete I represented Australia and competed internationally, reaching the World #1 ranking.
+That experience gave me a deep, personal understanding of the demands of training, competition, and the cumulative role nutrition plays across a career, not just on race day.

-Professionally, I am an accredited sports dietitian with experience working across high performance environments, supporting athletes and teams to integrate nutrition into daily training, recovery and competition preparation.
+Professionally, I am an Accredited Sports Dietitian with experience across elite sport environments - working with professional teams and individual athletes to integrate nutrition into daily training, recovery and competition preparation.

 Many athletes are committed, disciplined, and training well - but their nutrition doesn't fully support what they're trying to achieve.

-Not because they lack effort — but because the information available is often fragmented, conflicting, or difficult to apply.
+Not because they lack effort, but because the information available is often fragmented, conflicting, or disconnected from the reality of what training actually demands day to day.

 Why you won’t find me on social media